All Episodes

 It was a couple hundred bucks.

-Like oh, you guys know it is 3500.
+Oh, you guys know it is very good.

-Um, yeah, guys, go see the Sound of Freedom, guys.
+Yeah, guys, go see the Sound of Freedom, guys.

-If you guys I'd literally uh donate a bunch of money on there, go watch that Sound of Freedom episode.
+If you guys, I literally donated a bunch of money on there.

-I don't bought a bunch of tickets, and you guys can go ahead and redeem it and go watch it.
+I bought a bunch of tickets, and you guys can go ahead and redeem it and go watch it.

 Hopefully, there's still some money in there.

-Um I thought I think it's an important movie.
+I think it's an important movie.

 Go check it out.

-Random guy 64 goes, we can actually see fresh now.
+Random Guy64 goes, we can actually see Fresh now.

 Appreciate that, bro.

-Uh King Yui goes, W Frangi.
+King Yui goes, W Frangie.

 Okay.

-Reckless Josh goes, hey, do you mind giving an update on your YouTube animation channel?
+Reckless Josh goes, Hey, do you mind giving an update on your YouTube animation channel?

 We will.